Don’t worry if something goes wrong with your windows. This article lists a number of common problems and gives you tips on how to fix them.

 - Position the aluminium piece on top of your window sill.

-- Fix the aluminum into place using one inch roofing nails.
+- Fix the aluminium into place using 1 inch roofing nails.

 - Tap it into the shape of the sill using a hammer behind a wood block.